edermartioli/exoplanet-atmosphere/README.md

 python generate_library.py --libdir=./mini-lib/
 ```

-Mini-versions of the library mini-lib.py and mini-lib_lbl.py were made available here to allow for testing of routines to manage the library.
+Mini-versions of the library `mini-lib` and `mini-lib_lbl` were made available here to allow for testing of routines to manage the library.

 One can test access to the mini-library mini-lib.py by the following command: